LimePoint/opschain/docs/troubleshooting.md

 Run `bundle install` to install missing gems.
 ```

-This can happen when you've pulled the latest OpsChain Docker images.
+This can happen when you've pulled the latest OpsChain images.

 The `Gemfile.lock` in the OpsChain project Git repository specifies a particular version of the `opschain-core` Gem.
 This version changes when pulling the newer OpsChain images.